Pi4J/pi4j-template-javafx/README.md

 - Additional UIs can be added, without having to change existing classes, except for the starter class
   - An example for this is the `PuiEmulator`, which can be started when necessary.
 - This architecture is also useful for
-  - GUI only applications and
+  - GUI-only applications and
-  - PUI only applications (see `TemplatePUIApp`).
+  - PUI-only applications (see `TemplatePUIApp`).

 ### Implementing the MVC concept